Linkazen/NikoEngine/README.md

 Install the VulkanSDK to your "C:/" drive using Vulkans installer.

 Find your "Visual Studio 2022" folder (Should be in your documents).
-Within this folder create a "Libraries" folder, and create 3 more folders in "Libraries";
+Within this folder create a "Libraries" folder, and create 4 more folders in "Libraries";
 - glm
 - glfw
 - stb
+- loaders

 Place all relevent files in these three folders from the above dependancies.